roeldcrodua/WeatherLocationDashboard_ReactJS/README.md

-# Web Development Project 5 - Weather & Location Dashboard
+# Web Development Project 5 & 6 - Weather & Location Dashboard

 Submitted by:  Roel Crodua

 This web app:

 This project is a Weather and Location Dashboard that shows key weather details using data from a public API.
 It gives users an easy view of current conditions, allows searching by location, and displays results that can be filtered.
 The app uses React features like useEffect, map(), and filter() to fetch and show live data, respond to user input, and make weather information simple and engaging to explore.

+In this next part, data visualizations and detailed views are added, allowing users to click on a location to see more information.
+The app uses React Router for navigation, dynamic links, and parameters, making the weather data more interactive and informative.

-Time spent: 20 hours spent in total
+Time spent: 25 hours spent in total

+## PART 1
-## Required Features
+### Required Features

 The following **required** functionality is completed: